ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

-# Mega Man Battle Network 3
+# "MegaMan Battle Network 3

 ## Where is the settings page?